StuartJO/FasterMatchingIndex/README.md

 ## Who should I cite for this implementation?

 Please just reference this GitHub, there is no paper attached to this new code (however I really won't object to you [citing my work in this space at all](https://www.science.org/doi/10.1126/sciadv.abm6127)).

+## Who should I direct questions to if I have questions/complaints?

+You can email me at stuart.oldham@mcri.edu.au

 ## Is there a Python version?